 Instead, I’ll tell you about how much stuff I require when I fly.
 Because it’s a lot.
 I need to pare (pair?) it down a bit.
 Ok, a lot.

 I have my laptop.
 And we all know it’s less than 3 pounds.
 But then the power cords add a bit.
-And while my work bag (which you all know I heart with a true passion) is oh-so-stylish, it doesn’t exactly have the most supportive straps.

 So then I also need a magazine (rarely, with that other stuff, will a book fit in my bag also), my wallet, camera (I need to start pulling that sucker out a bit more, don’t I?), my Ziploc baggie of liquids, a bottle of water (even in first class I’m not that trusting of water on an airplane), and heaven forbid any work materials that are too important to the meeting I’m going to to risk checking, and it adds up!